|Major Groups > Chanterelles and Trumpets > Craterellus foetidus|

 by Michael Kuo

-This mushroom is very similar to Craterellus conrucopioides, but can be distinguished by the presence of fairly well developed wrinkles and folds on the under/outer surface, near the cap margin (see the illustrations).
-Field guides emphasize a sickeningly sweet odor for this mushroom, but I have found that the heavy odor can be difficult to detect if you are not examining fresh, mature specimens.
+This eastern North American mushroom is very similar to the better known "black trumpet," Craterellus fallax, but can be distinguished by the presence of fairly well developed wrinkles and folds on the under/outer surface, near the cap margin.
+It is also a bit more substantial than Craterellus fallax, and it tends to grow in clusters of two to four mushrooms, while Craterellus fallax only clusters rarely.
+Field guides emphasize a sickeningly sweet odor for Craterellus foetidus, but I have found that the heavy odor can be difficult to detect if you are not examining fresh, mature specimens.

-Fruiting Body: Up to 10 cm tall; 3-7 cm wide; thin-fleshed; tubular at first, but soon shaped like an inverted vase or trumpet; the upper edge rolled under when young, becoming wavy and irregular in age; without a clearly differentiated stem and cap.
+Fruiting Body: 4-10 cm tall; 3-7 cm wide; thin-fleshed; shaped like an inverted vase or trumpet; the upper edge rolled under when young, becoming wavy and irregular in age; without a clearly differentiated stem and cap.

-Odor and Taste: Odor sickeningly strong and sweet in fresh, mature specimens; taste not distinctive.
+Odor and Taste: Odor strong and sweet in fresh, mature specimens; taste not distinctive.